wangyongshun98/gitskills/readme.txt

-ting a new branch is quick
+cread a new branch is simple